ZairGitHub/Bomberman-LBP2/README.md

 # Bomberman LBP2
-Repository designed to showcase Bomberman LBP2, a personal project undertaken in my own free time during my studies where I recreated Bomberman using the game engine tools provided by the LittleBigPlanet 2 game.
+Repository designed to showcase Bomberman LBP2, a personal project undertaken in my own free time where I took it upon myself to explore the design philosophy of the Bomberman series and to learn about the practices of independent game development.
+The game is finished and fully functional, yet several planned features have been forcibly omitted as the game engine suffers from serious memory constraint issues.

 ## Getting Started
-// PS3 and LBP2 required
-// Story mode boss to unlock community
-// Search for level/level author
+A [Sony PlayStation 3 (PS3) video game console](https://en.wikipedia.org/wiki/PlayStation_3) and a copy of [Media Molecule's LittleBigPlanet 2 (LBP2) video game](https://en.wikipedia.org/wiki/LittleBigPlanet_2) are required to play the game.
+New users of the game will need to progress through the first world of the **Story** section to unlock the required **Community** section.
+From the **Community** section, select **Text Search** and either search for **Bomberman LBP2** (the level title) or **XZairX** (the PlayStation Network ID of myself, the level author).
+The former will return a large set results relating to user-generated Bomberman levels whereas the latter will only return levels published by the author that was searched against.
+Simply navigate through the results until the Bomberman LBP2 level is located, select it, and the game will start.

 ### Prerequisites
-* PlayStation 3
+* Sony PlayStation 3 video game console
-* LittleBigPlanet 2
+* LittleBigPlanet 2 video game

 ## Level Showcase